Using True Vote Model Sensitivity Analysis to Prove that Kerry won the 2004 Election

 Note: There were 6 million uncounted votes in 2000 (approximately 75% for Gore).
 Therefore, Gore’s True Vote margin was at least 4 million.
 But we will be conservative in assuming that he won by just 540,000 recorded votes.

-Even if we use the bogus 2000 recorded vote which understated Gore’s True Vote as a basis for returning Bush and Gore voters and apply 12:22am NEP vote shares, Kerry is the clear winner of the Base Case scenario.
+Even if we use the bogus 2000 recorded vote as a basis for returning Bush and Gore voters and apply 12:22am NEP vote shares, Kerry is the clear winner of the Base Case scenario.
 He has 52.2% and a 7.3 million vote margin – with a 97% win probability.

-Exit poll naysayers insist that Kerry’s preliminary NEP vote shares were inflated and that the Final shares listed on CNN should be used.
-In other words, reduce Kerry’s 57% share of new voters to 54% and his 10% share of returning Bush voters 9%.
+Exit poll naysayers insist that Kerry’s early vote shares were inflated and that the Final shares listed on CNN should be used: Kerry’s 57% share of new voters is reduced to 54% and his 10% share of returning Bush voters cut to 9%.
 We’ll do better than that.

 View the True Vote Model sensitivity analysis tables.
 In the worst case scenario, Kerry has just 53% of new voters and 8% of Bush voters.
-Behold!
-Kerry is still the winner by 3.5 million votes with a 50.7% share and a 83% win probability.
+Kerry is still the winner by 5.9 million votes with a 51.6% share and a 94% win probability.

-1. We have shown that the adjustments made to the National Exit Poll in order to force a match to the recorded vote were impossible (they required 110% of living Bush 2000 voters to returned in 2004).
+1. Adjustments made to the National Exit Poll in order to match the recorded vote were impossible (required that 110% of living Bush 2000 voters return in 2004).

 2. Kerry is a 52.2% winner assuming 98% of living Bush and Gore 2000 voters turned out in proportion to the 2000 recorded vote.

-This statistical analysis of 49 Ohio 2004 exit poll precincts was produced by Ron Baiman and Kathy Dopp at US Count Votes.
+A statistical analysis of 49 Ohio 2004 exit poll precincts was produced by Ron Baiman and Kathy Dopp at U.S. Count Votes.

 Over 40% of Ohio’s exit polled precincts had statistically significant discrepancies.
 This is over four times the number of expected precincts with significant discrepancy.